Lake County, Minnesota: History

 In 1868, iron ore was discovered on the Vermilion Range by George Stuntz.
 A spur of the Duluth and Iron Range Railroad was extended to the Lake Superior shore, and a settlement quickly sprang up at the terminus.
 This settlement was incorporated as a village (Two Harbors) on March 9, 1888, and that same year a vote was taken to transfer the county seat from Beaver Bay to Two Harbors (1888).

 Commercial fishing on Lake Superior became important during the late 1880s, spurred by the arrival of Swedish and Norwegian immigrants to the North Shore.
 In 1890, the Merritt brothers discovered the Mesabi Range.
 The Two Harbors Lighthouse was built on Agate Bay in 1892.
 Ten years later, five Two Harbors businessmen signed the articles of incorporation for a new mining company named 3M.
 Today, 3M Corporation has over 70,000 employees worldwide and produces more than 50,000 adhesive household products, now has its headquarters in Saint Paul.

 In 1906, the Court House, which stands to this day, was built.
 In 1907, one of the nation's first steel ore docks was built in Two Harbors.
 In 1944, one of the first HMOs in the United States was created in Lake County to serve railroad employees.
 A second iron ore boom took place in the 1950s with the development of the taconite beneficiation process for turning lean, low-grade iron ore into a shippable product.

 In 2021, the Greenwood Fire burned over 10,500 acres of the county southwest of Isabella, beginning near Greenwood Lake.

 Geography

 Lake County lies on the north side of Minnesota.
 Its north border abuts the south border of the province of Ontario, Canada, and its south border is formed by Lake Superior.
-Its terrain consists of rolling mountains and hills, heavily wooded, and dotted with lakes and ponds.
+However, the Canadian border is inaccessible from Lake County due to the heavily wooded terrain of the Superior National Forest and rugged terrain in the northern part of the county.
+Its terrain consists of rolling mountains and hills, heavily wooded, and dotted with lakes and ponds; which makes any border crossing to Canada from the county impossible, but the Canadian border can be accessed through Grand Portage, International Falls or Baudette.
 The terrain slopes both ways from a crestline that runs from its northeast line to its southwest line; the county's highest point is Stony Tower Hill at 2,301' ASL.
 The county has a total area of 2991 sqmi, of which 2109 sqmi is land and 881 sqmi (29%) is water.
 It is the fifth-largest county in Minnesota by area.

 Lake County is located in the Arrowhead Region of Northeastern Minnesota.